gillespieza/_gravityforms/README.md

 -----------------
 # Snippets
 Code snippets for added GravityForms functionality.
-Add to functions.php
+Add to `functions.php`.
 Includes:
 - Word Count (NOTE: does not work if rich text is included)
 - List and hyperlink specific errors (NOTE: does not work with RealTime Validation plugin)